You know that feeling when you’re minding your own business and someone who smells really good walks by?

 Some dry shampoos work better than others.
 OUAI Super Dry Shampoo was THE ABSOLUTE BEST.
 It’s discontinued. 😭

-COLAB Dry Shampoo works as a nice replacement, though there’s no foam.
+COLAB and MONDAY dry shampoo brands work as a nice replacement, though there’s no foam.

 Use bar soap